 Loving the Loop

-Weirdly, Tucson’s interconnected, nearly city-encompassing series of trails and paths for the non-motorized set started with a flood.
-The 1983 flood - hard to believe, we know, a flood in the desert, but it happened - demonstrated the need for reinforced riverbanks.
-Dry most of the time, but when it rains, sometimes, as they say, it pours.
-The walls alongside the Rillito, Pantano and Santa Cruz rivers were updated and at the same time, access roads were built along the banks to make maintenance easier.
+How did The Loop get started?
+It was born as a flood-control project in the aftermath of disastrous floods in 1983.
+Dry most of the time, it pours sometimes, as they say, after heavy seasonal rains.
+The dirt walls alongside the Rillito, Pantano and Santa Cruz riverbeds were reinforced and, at the same time, access roads were built along the banks to make maintenance easier.

-In a seemingly accidental win/win situation, inspiration struck and these paths were expanded to create a massive network of paths making for one continuous loop (sorry) with 131 miles available from sunrise to sunset, seven days a week.
-Plus, there are offshoots of the Loop heading off to Oro Valley, Marana and San Xavier.
+In a seemingly accidental win/win situation, inspiration struck and these paths were expanded to create a massive network of paths making for one continuous stretch that in March 2018 was completed with 131 miles.
+The system connects the communities of Oro Valley, Marana, Tucson, and South Tucson.

 Besides the fact that it’s awesome to have a bunch of trails to ride without the drama of dealing with cars, there’s also a community aspect to the Loop.
 The Loop connects parks, BMX tracks, farmer’s markets and the city as a whole.
-Plus, on the Santa Cruz side at 3201 W. Diamond St., there’s the Loop Bicycle Shop, offering free coffee, a place to take a break and a full-service bike shop located in a shipping container.
+Plus, on the Santa Cruz River side, at 3201 W. Diamond St., there’s The Loop Bicycle Shop, offering free coffee, a place to take a break and a full-service bike shop located in a shipping container.
 Only in Tucson, apparently.

 Featured Events on The Loop